Wendryl/php-router/README.md

 ## :pencil: Requirements
 You'll need PHP 5 or above to run this projects.
 It is necessary to have php-cli also, to run a php server in the project's folder;

-## :gears: Installation and Testing
+## :wrench: Installation and Testing
 ```bash
 git clone https://github.com/Wendryl/php-router.git
 cd php-router